YOURLS/charts/README.md

 ## About

-This is the Git repo of the official Helm charts for YOURLS.
+This is the Git repository of the official Helm charts for YOURLS.

 ## Usage